 The validity of standardized tests are questionable at best.

 When students are tested on their knowledge using, for example, a computer-adaptive test like the Smarter Balanced Assessment, I can’t help but question if the test is truly measuring what it purports to measure.
 Is it measuring a student’s mathematical understanding, or his ability to navigate a keyboard?
 Is it measuring his reading comprehension or his ability to articulate, in writing, what he understands about a passage?
 The same kinds of questions can be asked of other kinds of tests, many of which are biased against students who struggle with reading and the results of which may or–just as likely may not— extend to real-life settings/situations.

-If you are concerned with the way standardized assessments largely favor the experiences, lifestyles, and languages of those who might be considered non-marginalized (see this Introduction from The Black-White Score Gap and this brief 2012 piece in Time magazine for more), imagine the myriad of possible biases–as unintentional as they may be–inherent in teacher-created exams.
-Can we really be sure that the tests we–or God forbid, testing conglomerates like McGraw-Hill or Pearson–create are equally accessible to all of our students, regardless of their race, gender, socioeconomic status, or home language?
+If you are concerned with the way standardized assessments largely favor the experiences, lifestyles, and languages of those who among us are the most privileged (see this Introduction from The Black-White Score Gap and this brief 2012 piece in Time magazine for more), imagine the myriad of possible biases–as unintentional as they may be–inherent in teacher-created exams.
+Can we really be sure that the tests we–or God forbid, testing conglomerates like McGraw-Hill or Pearson–create are equally accessible to all of our students, regardless of their race, gender, socioeconomic status, religion, or home language?

 If you’re thinking, but how will I know if my students learned ______________, I can assure you that there is a wide range of effective, valid, reliable, and engaging assessments to choose from that do not involve a student sitting down in front of a traditional test.
 (If you think you can stump me, pose your challenge in the comments section below.)
 So when advocates of the opt-out movement try to soften their stance on standardized testing by claiming that their concerns are “not about tests in general,” I can’t help but fantasize about being that little devil on their shoulder that whispers softly but firmly, Yes, actually, it is.